 Krusteaz has been around since 1932 and became popular for creating mixes that require few ingredients and little time.
 What started out as a company that sold only pie crust, Krusteaz now offers at least five dozen mixes, including gluten-free options like cakes, brownies, muffins, and pancake mixes.
 But are these gluten-free products actually safe to eat?

-Krusteaz Gluten Cross-Contamination Precautions
+Krusteaz Gluten Cross-Contact Precautions

-Cross-Contamination Policy Missing
+Cross-Contact Policy Missing

-If you’re looking for a cross-contamination policy on Krusteaz’s website, you won’t find it.
+If you’re looking for a cross-contact policy on Krusteaz’s website, you won’t find it.
 We scoured that sucker and couldn’t find anything more than product listings, recipes, and blog posts with even more recipes.

 Krusteaz does have an interesting Baking 101 article that contains general baking tips and a troubleshooting guide for specific product types.
 (For example, Krusteaz says that you should let gluten-free muffins cool for only two minutes before removing them from the muffin tins, but you should let traditional muffins sit for five to 10 minutes.)